davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

         <img src="figures/lab2_fig1.png"/>

 4. Compile your source code, and instantiate a new `Triangle` to see if your `area` and `perimeter` instance variables are now populating.
-    - If you did everything above correctly, you should've gotten `600.0` for area and roughly `112.11` for perimeter!
+If you did everything above correctly, you should've gotten `600.0` for area and roughly `112.11` for perimeter.

-5. But is this the only place where a triangle's `area` and `perimeter` need to be updated?
-Scroll further down the source code and see if there are any methods that might require the `area` and `perimeter` to be updated.
-Put in the assignment statements in those method(s) as well.
+5. Is this the only place where a triangle's `area` and `perimeter` need to be assigned?
+Wasn't there a method to *change* a triangle's size?
+Find *that* method, and make sure you reassign values to `area` and `perimeter` in there to reflect the new dimensions.
 Test again to make sure everything's working.

 #### Part II: Local Variables
 We know that instance variables store an object's current *state*.
 But that's not the only kind of variable that exists.
 In Java, there are actually four kinds of variables: